FlavScents AInsights Entry for 2-Heptanone (CAS: 110-43-0)

 4. Use in Flavors

-2-Heptanone is utilized in a variety of flavor categories, including fruit, dairy, and nut flavors.
-It acts as a functional impact note, providing authenticity and depth to flavor systems.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor profiles.
-It is generally stable under typical food processing conditions, though it may degrade under extreme heat or acidic environments.
+In the flavor industry, 2-heptanone is utilized across a range of categories, including fruit, dairy, and nut flavors.
+It functions as a key component in flavor systems, providing a fruity and creamy note that enhances the authenticity of the flavor profile.
+Typical use levels in finished food or beverage products range from 1 to 10 ppm, with variations depending on the specific application and desired intensity.
+The compound is generally stable under typical processing conditions, though it may be susceptible to oxidation over extended periods.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature